cssbristol/cssbristol.co.uk/wellbeing.md

 While we sort this page out though, you can use the [Student Union's JustAsk service](https://www.bristolsu.org.uk/justask/welfare/mentalhealth/), or the [Student Health & Counselling Services](http://www.bristol.ac.uk/students/services/mental-health/).
 They are equipped to handle just about everything and anything!

+If you're in first or second year and would like advice on getting through the year, check out [this thread](/2017/09/24/second-year-advice.html) of tips from students who've done it.

 # Table of Contents
 1. [Who is this page for?](#who-is-this-page-for)